TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>handoff.ssl.keyfile</code>
 </td>
 <td>
-he keyfile paired with the certfile specified in
+The keyfile paired with the certfile specified in
 <code>.certfile</code>
 </td>
 <td>